Owen-kc/ComputationalTheory/README.md

 ### Objective
 The main goals of the project are to:

-- Identify computationl challenges in simple games.
+- Identify computational challenges in simple games.
 - Apply different computational models to solve the game.
 - Design the solve_numbers function using an efficient approach, particularly utilizing Reverse Polish Notation (RPA) and functional programming paradigms where possible.
 - Analyze the efficiency and complexity of the algorithm.